VerticalRelevance/Performance-Testing-Blueprint/README.md

 ## Characterization Tests

 These are the longer running tests.
-That characterize the system under test using the types of performance tests mentioned in the playbook. **_These things_** cover the characterization tests.
-Currently, WIP.
+That characterize the system under test using the types of performance tests mentioned in the playbook.

 ## FAQs